-Claims involving utilities are complicated by unique standards of care, issues of liability, and unique statutory and regulatory frameworks.
+Subrogation claims involving utilities are complicated by unique standards of care, issues of liability, and unique statutory and regulatory frameworks.
 Rathbone Group (RG)’s understanding of these claims at the federal, state and local levels throughout the country increase the chances of recovery.
 Our subrogation attorneys, specialists and adjusters work with clients in dozens of jurisdictions, successfully resolving claims for utility and fire damage.

 Rathbone Group’s property department maintains a thorough knowledge of utility laws and regulations, including utility location laws in all 50 states.
-If you or your insured have been damaged by digging, boring, excavation or other activity of a negligent third party, Rathbone Group is available to pursue all potential tort claims.
+If you or your insured have been damaged by digging, boring, excavation or other activity of a negligent third party, Rathbone Group is available to pursue all potential tort subrogation claims involving property damage.

 Rathbone Group is also experienced in handling claims in which property has been damaged by smoke or fire emanating from an electrical utility pole, line, or transformer.
 While electrical utility companies are not expected to maintain constant surveillance over each pole and line, they still must exercise reasonable care and maintenance over their facilities in order to avoid causing damage.

 Tortious negligence to maintain equipment is a public safety risk.
 In subrogation matters involving fire damage from malfunctioning infrastructure, determining the utility company’s knowledge prior to the incident is a key factor in analyzing the likelihood of receiving recovery compensation from the company.